sradiouy/UTRme/README.md

 * Remove temporary directory
   * *Remove the container folder from temporary files created during the execution of UTRme.*
-        * *YES*
+        * *YES*  **default**
-        * *NO*  **default**
+        * *NO*

 ## How to run the configuration of UTRme?

-**python utrme_configuration.py**
+1. python utrme_configuration.py

-*And then enter in a web borwser and to this direction http://127.0.0.1:8050/ .Create the configuration file and exit*
+And then enter in a web borwser and to this direction http://127.0.0.1:8050/ .Create the configuration file and exit.

-*Or create the configuration file without using the GUI.
+Otherwise, you can create the configuration file without using the GUI (useful for working in clusters).
 There is no difference.

-Please check the example file (Configuration_Files/Example_configuration_file.txt) to know how to create it!*
+**Please check the example file (Configuration_Files/Example_configuration_file.txt) to know how to create it!**

-"""
-temporary_value:YES

-excel_value:NO

-N_value:NO

-score_value:NO

-utr3_value:YES

-utr5_value:YES

-mmap_value:YES

-core_value:4

-adapter_value:AGATCGGAAGAGC

-id_value:ID=
-orf_value:200
-len3_value:3000
-len5_value:1000
-error_value:0.05
-overlap_value:5
-feature_value:CDS
-basename_value:UTRme-Run
-sl_value:
-organism_value:T. cruzi
-experiment_value:Paired-end
-annotation_value:/home/Maria/Reference/annotation.gff
-genome_value:/home/Maria/Reference/genome.fasta
-second_value:/home/Maria/Experiment/FASTQ2
-first_value:/home/Maria/Experiment/FASTQ1"""
+## How to run UTRme?

+Inside the UTRme folder:

+1. python utrme.py Configuration_Files/basename_configuration_file.txt

+*You must change basename in basename_configuration_file.txt, for whatever name you have put in the Basename field in the configuration file*

 ## How to contact us?